Support Groups schedule

-EVERY SUNDAY AT 2:00 p.m.
+EVERY SUNDAY at 2pm.
 NAMI Connection Recovery Support Group is for individuals living with a mental illness themselves.
 Our group meets at SwedishAmerican Heart Hospital (a division of UW-Health) in Rockford, Illinois.
 Easy access entrance is through Heart Hospital entrance off of Charles Street.
 You will find the group in main conference rooms 2 & 3 located on the 1st floor adjacent to the Heart Hospital.

-NAMI Family Support Group is offered to those who have an adult family member living with a mental illness
+NAMI Family Support Group (offered to those who have an adult family member living with a mental illness)

 Group meets the first Tuesday each month at 7pm in the main conference rooms 5 & 6 located on the 1st floor adjacent to the Heart Hospital.
 Easy access through Heart Hospital entrance off of Charles Street.

-4. Our Savior’s Lutheran Church group meets the third Tuesday each month 7:00 p.m.
-3300 Rural St. Rockford..
-Park and enter on Guilford Rd.
+Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois.
+You may park and enter off of Guilford Road.
+The meeting takes place in the Fireside Room.

 What You Should Expect: